caitaozhan/ID3_improvements/README.md

 # ID3_improvements
 My improvments on ID3(Iterative Dichotomiser 3), a classic data mining algorithmput forward by Quinlan in 1986.

+This is a course homework of pattern recongnition.

 There are 4 branches in this repository:

 1. branch-master: the original ID3 algorithm implemented in Weka